jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-tools/index.md

 Breaking the build means
 preventing a vulnerable version of the system from being deployed into production.
-This is automatic and,
-as can be deduced,
+Therefore, it is among the automated tools for enforcing secure code development.
-customizable by every organization for each of their projects.
+It can be deduced that its work is customizable by every organization for each of their projects.
 For instance,
 the organization may define